Catastrophic Emission of Charges from Near-Extremal Nariai Black Holes: Pair Production

 with the standard spherical harmonics $Y_l^n(\theta, \phi)$, satisfies the mode equation $T(\tau)$ of the KG equation

 The general solution for the KG equation is given by the Gauss hypergeometric function

 where

-The necessary condition for pair production is the parameter $\mu$ should be real.
-However, the condition doe not ensure $m > \sqrt2 q$, therefore the pair production may drive Nariai black holes to those with a naked singularity by emitting light charged particle.
+The necessary condition for pair production is that the parameter $\mu$ should be real, which gives propagating modes to emitted particles, as is shown in~\eqref{eq_KGt} in the large $\tau$ limit and will be explicitly shown by the powers of $\tau$ in~\eqref{eq_Pmode1} and~\eqref{eq_Pmode2} below.
+However, this doe not ensure the sufficient condition~\eqref{eq_S_cond}, therefore the pair production may drive Nariai black holes to those with a naked singularity by emitting light charged particle.

 We find the in- and out-going modes at the initial time ($\tau = B$) and the final time ($\tau \to \infty$) and compute the associated energy densities by

 The in- and out-going modes at initial time, $\tau = B$ ($z = 0$), and their associated energy densities are\footnote{The Bogoliubov coefficients depend only on the density ratios.
 Thus, here and after, a common irrelevant factor from $\sqrt{-g}$ is neglected in each density.}